Magmadiver: Reception

 "Magmadiver" was first broadcast on December 6, 1995, and drew a 9.5% audience share on Japanese television, the highest for an episode of Neon Genesis Evangelion to date.
 Merchandise on the episode has also been released, including a line of official T-shirts.
 Moreover, according to the website Usgamer, a reference to the Type D equipment can be found in the Gold Saucer of the video game Final Fantasy VII.

-The episode had an ambivalent reception from anime critics.
+The episode had a mixed reception from anime critics.
 Max Covil of Film School Rejects criticised the episode for the presence of fan service, arguing that it did not live up to the previous two.
 The Anime Café's Akio Nagatomi described "Magmadiver" as "the Japanese equivalent of a Saturday-morning special - not bad, but not spectacular".
 The writers of Screen Rant ranked the confrontation against Sandalphon among the lowest on the list of best battles in the series.
-Jacob Parker-Dalton of Otaquest noted how the episode is hated in the fanbase, but defended it and praised the tension of the battle in the magma chamber, while the Supanova Expo website mentioned Shinji's rescue of Asuka as one of the character's best moments.
+Yahoo wrote, "Pretty funny by the low standards of horndog anime, but with one of the weakest Angel battles in the series, the episode offers little reason to revisit".
+Digitally Obsessed! reviewer Jeff Ulmer gave a positive review of the home video issue with "Magmadiver" and its action arc for its humour and characterization.
+Otaquest editor Jacob Parker-Dalton noted how the episode is hated in the fanbase, but defended it and praised the tension of the battle in the magma chamber, while the Supanova Expo website mentioned Shinji's rescue of Asuka as one of the character's best moments.